-If these criteria are met, the program can capture savings against an existing baseline for 25% of the new equipment's EUL (called the default functional period, or DFP) as well as savings against code for the remainder of the new equipment's EUL.20
+If these criteria are met, the program can capture savings against an existing baseline for 25% of the new equipment's EUL (called the default functional period, or DFP) as well as savings against code for the remainder of the new equipment's EUL.

-19 Outlined generally in Case 07-M-0548, Energy Efficiency Portfolio Standard (EEPS), Order Approving Consolidation and Revision of Technical Manuals (issued October 18, 2010).
+&lt;sup>22 Outlined generally in Case 07-M-0548, Energy Efficiency Portfolio Standard (EEPS), Order Approving Consolidation and Revision of Technical Manuals (issued October 18, 2010).
 First two bullets further defined in Case 07-M-0548, Energy Efficiency Portfolio Standard (EEPS), Order Approving Modifications to the Technical Manual (issued July 18, 2011).

-20 This was also established in the July 18, 2011 Order.
+&lt;sup>23 This was also established in the July 18, 2011 Order.